esplinr/evernym-docs/Products/General-FAQ.md

 Evernym products like Verity, the Mobile SDK, and Connect.Me support the same predicates as exist in LibIndy: "<", "<=", ">=", ">".

 We plan to expand this predicate support over time.

+# How many attributes can be in a single credential?

+Due to limitations in Indy, a schema definition cannot safely exceed 125 attributes.

+# What is required for Connect.Me to communicate with the Sovrin Network?

+The Sovrin Network allows validator nodes to accept connections on TCP ports between 9700 and 9800, so communication will fail if those ports are blocked on your network.

+Also, Indy uses the ZeroMQ library to communicate between clients and the ledger.
+So deep packet inspection must not block ZMQ traffic.